-The second section of this three-piece series has to do with the Thoracic Spine.
+The second section of this three-piece series has to do with thoracic spine subluxation.

 These twelve vertebrae and nerves connect directly to the rib cage, thus allowing easy communication with the central parts of the body.

 When the spinal cord or nerve roots become impaired, they can limit physical function and cause back pain and neck pain.

-Thankfully, the thoracic spine is heavily protected by the rib cage, so it is much harder to damage this area than the sections of the cervical or lumbar spine.
+Thankfully, the thoracic spine is heavily protected by the rib cage, so it is much harder to damage and feel pain in this area than the sections of the cervical or lumbar spine.
 Subluxations are still possible, however.